pdefusco/CAI_Inf_Service_Articles/mixtral-ngc/README.md

 Run through the notebook and execute each cell.
 You will need to enter your CDP User credentials - Access Key ID and Private Key - which you can obtain from the User Management page in the Management Console.

+Finally, navigate to the Inference Service Model Deployments tab and validate that the endpoint has deployed.

 ![alt text](../mixtral-ngc/img/step_7_model_deployment.png)

 ![alt text](../mixtral-ngc/img/step_8_model_deployment.png)